 Feather River Adult Education

+The state and federal governments have determined that, in collaboration with workforce development initiatives, current adult education programs are among the best solutions to these education and employment challenges.
 In 2013-14, California appropriated $25 million to the California Community College Chancellors Office (CCCCO) to allocate funding for two-year planning and implementation grants.
 The funds were provided to eligible consortia for the purpose of developing regional plans for adult education.
-The Feather River Consortium, now known as OnRamp to Employment,was formed in 2014-15.
+The Feather River Consortium, now known as OnRamp to Employmenmt,was formed in 2014-15.
 The Consortium consists of three Member organizations (FRC, PUSD and PCOE), and FRC was designated as the Consortium’s fiscal agent.

 OnRamp’s primary goals are to (1) develop a funding plan that addresses the gaps in services; (2) promote completion of high school diploma and/or equivalency, and (3) strengthen the local field of workforce and life skills preparation available to adult learners.
 Unlike other adult education programs in the state, Plumas County’s is uniquely community-based, which means that the Consortium is funding local to provide most of the services and instructional programs for the county’s adult learners.